dkershaw10/microsoft-graph-docs/authorization/PermissionsTopic10.md

 ### Details

+Group functionality is not supported on personal Microsoft accounts.
+(How would this perm show up on a consent page presented to a personal account?)

 Application permissions support is limited to APIs for core group administration and management.

 Examples of group features that support Application permissions: